timothepearce/laravel-time-series/README.md

 ## About

-Laravel Time Series provides an API to projects data from your Eloquent models and convert them to time series.
+Laravel Time Series provides an API to projects data from your Eloquent models, and convert them to time series.

 ## Documentation